All My Babies: Production

-George C. Stoney, an early documentary filmmaker, developed an interest in midwifery from his own experiences growing up and his work as a Southern field representative, during which he interacted closely with midwives.
-His first collaboration with the Georgia Department of Public Health was Palmour Street, a documentary exploring mental health in Black families.
-Due to its success, the department determined he was qualified to direct a film on midwives and was initially granted $20,000.
+George C. Stoney, an early documentary filmmaker,^{[2]} developed an interest in midwifery from his own experiences growing up in the South and through his work as a Southern field representative, where he interacted closely with midwives. ^{[3]} His first collaboration with the Georgia Department of Public Health was Palmour Street, a documentary exploring mental health in Black families.
+Due to the film's success, the department determined that he was qualified to direct a film about midwives and initially granted him $20,000.
 The final production cost was $45,000, and filming took place between August 1951 and fall 1952.

-To gain the trust of the Black community, Stoney partnered with local African American Dr. William Mason.
-Simultaneously, he worked to build rapport with the White community by assuring them the film would not portray an antagonist relationship between Black and White residents.
-He collaborated with the local press to publish favorable coverage.
-Stoney also gained the support of progressive Black pastor, Bishop Noah, who preached to the Church of the Kingdom of God, and where Mary Coley – midwife and star of the film – worshipped.
-Bishop Noah encouraged his congregation not to fear White people, which helped foster a more open and collaborative filming environment, even among an all-white crew, and weren't overly suspicious due to Bishop Noah's direction.
+To gain the trust of the Black community, Stoney partnered with Dr. William Mason, a local African American physician.
+At the same time, he also worked to maintain trust with the white community by assuring them the film would not portray Black and White residents as being in direct conflict.
+He collaborated with local media to secure favorable coverage. ^{[3]} Stoney also gained the support of progressive Black pastor Bishop Noah, who preached to the Church of the Kingdom of God, where Mary Coley, midwife and star of the film, worshipped.
+Bishop Noah encouraged his congregation not to fear White people, which helped foster a more open and collaborative filming environment, even among an all-white crew [4].
+They weren't overly suspicious due to Bishop Noah's direction.
 While the White film crew and cast had a good working relationship, the film's production wasn't devoid of segregation or bias (racial and north–south) between the White community and cast and the crew and Black cast.
-The southern medical establishment was also uneasy with the film's glorification of the midwife's role in the community.
+The Southern medical establishment was also uneasy with the film's glorification of the midwife's role in the community.

-Prior to filming, Stoney followed Coley at her appointments to do field research having learned from Palmour Street that it is important to meet the Black community where it was at to create an authentic film and not solely rely on information from experts and books.
+Prior to filming, Stoney followed Coley at her appointments to do field research, having learned from Palmour Street that it is important to meet the Black community where it was at to create an authentic film and not solely rely on information from experts and books.
 Coley advised on the film as well, helping to plan and structure the film's scenes so they were more realistic to her work.
-While some scenes were scripted, the film is notable for featuring a 15-minute real-time sequence of a live birth, a technique pioneered by filmmakers Pare Lorentz and Robert Flaherty.
-The live-birth scene is silent with narratives of the doctors, Coley, and the chorus creating the joyous music with the babies cries upon birth being the emphasis.
+While some scenes were scripted, the film is notable for featuring a 15-minute real-time sequence of a live birth, a technique pioneered by filmmakers.
+Pare Lorentz and Robert Flaherty.
+The live-birth scene is silent with narratives of the doctors, Coley, and the chorus creating the joyous music with the babies' cries upon birth being the emphasis.
 The score, written by Louis Applebaum and performed by the Musical Art Chorus in Washington, D.C., gives the film a sense of joy during childbirth.
 Coley also sings throughout the film as she cares for mothers.